 The last one is pretty unusual, and I would probably never naturally think or say it, but it’s still understandable to read, which underlines the free word order.
 Let’s try a more complex sentence:

-The fruit is made by the tree / Hedloba tehdontae phuthae (fruit made-is tree-from)
+The fruit is made by the tree / Hedloba tehdontae phuthe (fruit made-is tree-from)

 In each sentence, the same information is communicated, because Finngreek syntax relies on suffixes, instead of word order.
-We know that the Hedloba is made by the Phu, because it is Phuthae, with the -thae meaning ‘from’ (as Greek -θε and Finnish -lta).
+We know that the Hedloba is made by the Phu, because it is Phuthe, with the -the meaning ‘from’.
 Also, we know that the Hedloba is the object instead of the subject (The fruit is made vs. The fruit makes [from the tree]), because the ending of the Tehd- root is -ontae, which is passive, instead of the active -an suffix.

 Now, there is one situation where word order does matter in Finngreek: Simple SVO.
 Because Finngreek doesn’t have articles (a/the) with cases like Greek – nor a true partitive case like Finnish – direct subject>object in 3rd person may rely on the subject to be placed before the object.

-The person eats the food = Ahrava tso rahito
+The person eats the food = Sooma tso rooga

 Because the person and food are both in 3rd person, there is no way to determine who is eating whom.
-If it were “Rahito tso ahrava“, then the food is eating the person.
+If it were “Rooga tso sooma“, then the food would be eating the person.

 However, there is one way this sentence can be made flexible: With the -n accusative suffix.

 I don’t often use the accusative -n suffix, but it is still useful in situations like this.
-By simply adding -n to the end of the object (think like -ontae), the sentence order can be free again:
+By simply adding -n to the end of the object, the sentence order can be free again:

-The person eats the food = Ahrava tso rahiton
+The person eats the food = Sooma tso roogan